chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 <!--
 Yes, yes is it.
-And in the imortal words of s-club 7 if you can
+And in the immortal words of s-club 7 if you can
 -->

 ---